9 Things You MUST Know Before You Buy Insurance in Malaysia

 - Get Personal Accident and Critical Illness insurance because anything can happen and the lump-sum payment helps (living with a disability is expensive and you think you can easily work while in pain meh)

 - Get Medical insurance (ie medical card) if the thought of paying high hospital bills scare the crap out of you

 - The rest – hospitalisation benefit, income replacement, waiver benefit etc etc – are all nice to have, but prioritise the above first

 You can get Life + PA pretty affordably, but CI + Medical insurance tends to be the budget killer.
 It’s okay to not get them all at one – buy what is the most important for you first then add on as you go along in life.
 For good measure, pray a lot for good health, exercise and eat healthy.

-(Medical insurance alternative – This isn’t insurance, technically speaking, but Life Engineering is a ‘crowd-share your medical fees’ platform.
+(Medical insurance alternative – This isn’t insurance, technically speaking, but GatherCare is a ‘medical cost crowd-sharing’ platform.
 Not endorsing in any way but it’s an option.)